esaiaswestberg/ts-fuse/README.md

 /* A string schema can also be used to ensure the string matches a certain pattern. */ const regexSchema = f.String().regex(/^[a-z]+$/)

-/* A string schema can also be used to ensure the string is a certain type. */ const emailSchema = f.String().email() // Ensures the string is a valid email address. const urlSchema = f.String().url() // Ensures the string is a valid URL. const ipv4Schema = f.String().ipv4() // Ensures the string is a valid IPv4 address. const uuidSchema = f.String().uuid() // Ensures the string is a valid UUID. const alphanumericSchema = f.String().alphanumeric() // Ensures the string is alphanumeric. const numericSchema = f.String().numeric() // Ensures the string is numeric. const jsonSchema = f.String().json() // Ensures the string is a valid JSON string.
 ```

 #### Number